lukcic/devops/Docker/basics.md

 --hostname="VALUE"      # Creating own hostname for container --read-only=true        # Read only container - processes inside container cannot write on container filesystem.
---user [USERNAME]       # Container is working as a given user
+--user [USERNAME]       # Container is working as a given user --init                  # for processes that are not designed to run with PID 1 (default in containers), with --init docker will run own initialization script with pid 1, so process that have to run in container will be a subprocess of docker init

 docker container run -d -p 3306:3306 --name MyMySQL --env MYSQL_ROOT_PASSWORD=13456 mysql --env                                #environment variable